-Add 2.5 $\mu$ I of the IOX loading dye to your PCR reaction tube.
-Load 15 $\mu$ I of your DNA/dye mixture into a lane on the gel.
+Add 2.5 μL of the 10X loading dye to your PCR reaction tube.
+Load 15 μl of your DNA/dye mixture into a lane on the gel.
 It is important to note which lane contains your DNA.
 We will also add DNA of known sizes to several lanes on the gel.
 This DNA often called a "ladder" will provide a ruler of sorts for us to determine the size of your DNA.
-Electrophorese the DNA on a 1.5% agarose gel using 0.5X

-TBE and 200 ng/ml ethidium bromide.
+Electrophorese the DNA on a 1.5% agarose gel using 0.5X TBE and 200 ng/mL ethidium bromide.
 We usually run these gels at 90-100 volts for 1 - 1.5 hours.
-The exact time and voltage will depend on the gel box configuration and appropriate conditions can be refined accordingly.
+The exact time and voltage will depend on the gel box configuration.
+Appropriate conditions can be refined accordingly.